Spectral Graph Theory

 Eigenvalue Properties

 The eigenvalues of the Laplacian matrix reveal graph structure.
-The second-smallest eigenvalue λ₂ (algebraic connectivity) tells us if the graph is connected!
+The number of zero eigenvalues equals the number of connected components, and the second-smallest eigenvalue lambda-2 (algebraic connectivity) tells us how well-connected the graph is.

 Laplacian Spectrum